 Food Marketing in Schools

-In 2016, the U.S. Department of Agriculture implemented new rules that prohibit marketing of products that do not meet nutrition standards to children and teens in schools during the school day.
-However, food companies continue to market sugary drink and junk food brands to children through their schools, including through branded fundraisers, “educational” materials, incentives for teachers, and sponsorships.
-Sales of branded “look-alike” snacks in schools also allows companies to market junk food in schools.
+In 2016, the U.S. Department of Agriculture implemented new rules that prohibit the marketing of products that do not meet nutrition standards to children and teens in schools during the school day.
+However, food companies continue to market sugary drinks and junk food brands to children through their schools, including through branded fundraisers, “educational” materials, incentives for teachers, and sponsorships.
+Additionally, despite these regulations, using branded “look-alike” snacks allows companies to sell junk food in schools during the school day.

 Resources